gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-render-to-texture.md

 time we're rendering to the canvas so we set the viewport to cover the canvas.

-Similarly when we compute a projection matrix we need to the correct aspect for thing we're rendering to.
+Similarly when we compute a projection matrix we need to use the correct aspect for thing we're rendering to.
 I have lost countless hours of debugging wondering why something is rendering funny or not rendering at all only to finally discover that I forgot one or both calling `gl.viewport` and computing the correct aspect.
 It's so easy to forget that I now try to never call